blurgyy/dt/roadmap.md

   - debug: shows how items are synced
   - trace: shows messages that contains multiple lines Paths in log messages should be single quoted.
-- [ ] Keep track of items that are synced last time, so that when deletion of source items can also be propagated properly.
+- [ ] Keep track of items that are synced last time, so that deletion of source items can also be propagated to local fs properly.

 ## CLI